 12. I prefer a food with pro-biotics and digestive enzymes or I add them myself.

 13. I prefer calcium levels to be around 1.3 to 1.5 and phosphorous around 0.8 to 1.0 for a large breed puppy.

 14. I prefer a food that comes to my home as soon as possible after it was made.
 Foods loose nutritional value the longer they sit on a shelf.
 Natural foods do not have as long of a shelf life as those preserved with artificial ingredients.
 Generally an all-natural food will last about a year and foods preserved artificially will last about two years.
 The use by date on the package will be in this time frame.
 For example, if you get a natural food with a date that is eight months out, it has been sitting on a shelf for about four months prior.

-16. I prefer a food that is rated 5 stars on www.dogfoodadvisor.com except for with young puppies or dogs with sensitive stomachs.
+16. I prefer a food that is rated 4 or 5 stars on www.dogfoodadvisor.com except for with young puppies or dogs with sensitive stomachs.
 5 star foods are always too high in protein for young or sensitive stomachs.